-Minister-president focuses on ongoing struggle for greater autonomy in Flanders Day speech
+Minister president focuses on ongoing struggle for greater autonomy in Flanders Day speech

-Although the N-VA now leads both the federal and Flemish governments, Flemish minister-president Matthias Diependaele of N-VA focused in his speech for the Day of the Flemish Community, on 11 July, on the struggle for greater autonomy.
-That struggle is still very much ongoing, he argued.
+Although Flemish nationalist party N-VA now leads both the federal and Flemish governments, minister president Matthias Diependaele focused on the struggle for greater autonomy in his speech to mark the Day of the Flemish Community, 11 July.
+The struggle is still very much ongoing, he argued.

-“There is still a lack of self-government to secure our Flemish prosperity.
-This is the result of structural flaws in the federal state structure,” said Diependaele in his introduction.
-He then mentioned, amongst others, the Flemish municipalities with language facilities where Dutch is under pressure.
+He then mentioned the Flemish municipalities with language facilities where Dutch is under pressure.
 In those municipalities, residents can request official documents in French, even though the administrative language is Dutch.
 This has been a politically sensitive issue for a long time.
 He also talked about the lack of Dutch-language healthcare in Brussels.

 "Even where our rights are set out in black and white on paper, attempts are being made to attack them"